-The Thematic Report "Innovation in Agriculture - The Strategic Plans of the Operational Groups" is focused on the evaluation of the effectiveness of the implementation tool of the Strategic Plans of the Operational Groups of the EIP-AGRI (European Partnership for Innovation on Agricultural Productivity and Sustainability) and on the first results obtained by the Strategic Plans of the Operational Groups of the Tuscany Region during the current programming period.
+The Thematic Report "Innovation in Agriculture - The Strategic Plans of the Operational Groups" focuses on the evaluation of the effectiveness of the implementation tool of the Strategic Plans (SP) of the Operational Groups (OGs) of PEI-AGRI (European Partnership for Innovation on agricultural productivity and sustainability) and on the first results obtained by the SPs of the Operational Groups of the Tuscany Region during the current programming period.

-The aim is to assess the strategic nature of an innovative, experimental tool and linked in a double thread with both the 'high' objectives of programming - to increase the competitiveness and productivity of the agricultural, forestry and agri-food sectors, through the dissemination of innovation and knowledge - and with those of complex planning (integrated planning vs. ordinary planning).
-This has consequently entailed the need to examine their effectiveness both with reference to how they function and how they are implemented, and to their actual capacity to achieve their objectives, including the dissemination of the innovations implemented in the territory and/or in the sector concerned.
+The aim is to assess the strategic nature of an innovative, experimental tool1 and linked in a double thread with both the 'high' objectives of programming - to increase the competitiveness and productivity of the agricultural, forestry and agri-food sectors through the dissemination of innovation and knowledge - and with those of complex planning (integrated planning vs. ordinary planning).
+This has consequently entailed the need to examine their effectiveness both with reference to how they function and how they are implemented, and to their actual ability to achieve their objectives, including the dissemination of the innovations implemented in the territory and/or in the sector concerned.

-Specifically, within the 2014-2022 Rural Development Programme of the Region of Tuscany, the instrument is implemented through the Sub-measure 16.1 'Support for the establishment and management of operational groups of the EIP on agricultural productivity and sustainability' through which the establishment of the Operational Group (setting up phase) is approved, and the Sub-measure 16.2 'Support for pilot projects and the development of new products, practices, processes and technologies' that allows the implementation of innovative projects1.
+Specifically, within the RDP 2014-2022 of the Region of Tuscany, the instrument is implemented through the Sub-measures (MS) 16.1 'Support for the establishment and management of operational groups of the EIP on agricultural productivity and sustainability' through which the establishment of the OG (setting up phase) is approved, and MS 16.2 'Support for pilot projects and the development of new products, practices, processes and technologies' that allows the implementation of innovative projects2.

-Finally, the main areas of investigation (focus), basically including both organisational and implementation aspects of the instrument of the Strategic Plans of the Operational Groups, are recalled below in order to guide the reader in approaching the reading of the document:
+Finally, the main areas of investigation (focus), basically including both organisational and implementation aspects of the OGSP instrument, are recalled below in order to guide the reader in approaching the reading of the document:

-- birth of the Strategic Plan and the Operational Group: these aspects, linked to the project definition phase and the creation of the partnership, deepen those starting conditions underlying the success of the Operational Groups' Strategic Plans; - With reference to the start-up and implementation phases of the instrument, the analysis focuses on the effectiveness of the interactive and cooperative approach of the instrument of the Strategic Plans of the Operational Groups, as well as on those elements (procedural, implementation, governance) that have positively or negatively conditioned the outcome of the Strategic Plans of the Operational Groups, dwelling on the evolution of the implementation procedures in a key of continuous simplification operated by the regional structure in charge of the Programme; - In the final phase of the Strategic Plans of the Operational Groups, it is possible to verify the actual ability to build a solid link between the research and production worlds and the role of the bottom-up approach in fostering the success of the Strategic Plans; in this phase, attention is paid to the effectiveness of the dissemination action and, therefore, to the degree of penetration of innovation in the economic and production fabric of reference;
+- birth of the Strategic Plan and the OG: these aspects, linked to the project definition phase and the creation of the partnership, deepen those preconditions underlying the success of OGSPs; - with reference to the instrument's start-up and implementation phases, the analysis focuses on the effectiveness of the interactive and cooperative approach of the OGSP instrument, as well as on those elements (procedural, implementation, governance) that have positively or negatively conditioned the outcome of the OGSPs, dwelling on the evolution of the implementation procedures in a key of continuous simplification operated by the regional structure responsible for the Programme; - in the final phase of the OGSP, it is possible to verify the actual ability to build a solid link between the research world and the productive world and the role of the bottomup approach in fostering the success of the SP; in this phase, attention is paid to the effectiveness of the dissemination action and, therefore, to the degree of penetration of innovation in the economic and productive fabric of reference; - Analysis of the distribution of OGSPs across the territory and the relevant actors: the regional distribution of OGSPs helps to understand how this instrument has operated at a territorial level (provincial and RDP rural areas), affecting certain sectors and areas of innovation, creating or strengthening links between the production sector and the world of research.